Entity54/Phala-http-attestation/ReadMe.md

 It then proceeds to store the data in the mapping

 > NOTE: Although up to this point all works well, when I actually feed at https://phat-cb.phala.network/ or https://phat.phala.network/
-> the function witht the attestation e.g.
+> the function with the attestation e.g.

 Out of this